-Transportation: Impacts to transportation due to wildfires will be minimal as few wildfires occur annually For prescribed fires,he park will monitor smoke conditions and close park roads as needed.
+Transportation: Impacts to transportation due to wildfires will be minimal as few wildfires occur annually and only last as long as the suppression actions are necessary.
+The same is true fFor prescribed fires, The park will monitor smoke conditions and close park roads as needed.
 The park will work with state and county agencies if needed to monitor potential smoke impacts to transportation systems.
 No permanent changes are anticipated and therefore this impact topic was dismissed from further analysis.